Okanagan Valley: Lakes & Grapes

 There's some magic happening here... we are a small and young wine region at the northern reaches of where grapes can grow, and a well deserved spotlight is now starting to shine on the wines of the Okanagan Valley.

-There are almost 300 wineries in British Columbia with the majority in the Okanagan Valley, so how do you choose?
+There are over 400 wineries in British Columbia with the majority in the Okanagan Valley, so how do you choose?
 That's what I'm here for, so let's go on a wine adventure!

 ~The word Okanagan roughly translates to "place of water".
 The Okanagan Valley was originally inhabited by the Interior Salish peoples, more specifically, the Okanagan (Syilx) peoples.
 I would like to acknowledge Farm to Glass Wine Tours visit wineries that are on the traditional territory of the Syilx peoples, the Traditional Territory of the Okanagan Nation.
 What is the significance of acknowledging the Indigenous land we stand on?
 (Find out here)~